Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 Covid-19 years 2020 and 2021 turned out perfect to master my Russian skills and improve the knowledge to medium level, which enabled me to communicate quite fluently with locals.

-Russian originates from the Slavic language roots, which are also the basis for Slovenian, my first mother tongue.
-However, I have found the Cyrillic writing system to be a significant challenge, which is the main reason why my learning and understanding process was slower than expected.
+Russian originates from the Slavic language roots, which are also the basis for Slovenian, my mother tongue.
+However, the Cyrillic writing system was a major challenge, slowing my learning and understanding more than I had expected.

 Cultural interaction with a young family in Bishkek

-During my stay with a hospitable family in Bishkek, I soon recognized that I was capable of discussing nearly any subject in Russian.
+During my stay with a hospitable family in Bishkek, I quickly realized I could discuss almost any topic in Russian.
 The housewife was only 27, but already taking care of three young kids and expecting the forth in autumn.
-Together with her mother, she was preparing pickled fruits and vegetables for the winter, taking care of kids and chatting about many topics with me.
+Together with her mother, she prepared pickled fruits and vegetables, cared for the children, and chatted with me.

 Hours and hours of cutting, cooking and peeling of tomato, cucumbers, paprika and various fruits resulted into sealed pots of compote, sour pickled vegetables and fruits puree.
-During the winter season, temperatures drop significantly and what is better than staying in a warm apartment, enjoying delicious food and drinking hot green tea.
+During the winter season, temperatures drop significantly.
+There is nothing better than staying in a warm apartment, enjoying delicious food, and drinking hot green tea.

 The central square of the city, Ala-Too, was built in 1984 to celebrate the 60th anniversary of the Kirgiz Soviet Socialist Republic.
 At that time, it was named Lenin Square, decorated with a statue of Lenin.